dotnet/orleans/Orleans-Streams/index.md

 ## Stream Providers

 Streams can come in different shapes and forms.
-Orleans provides a number of different stream implemenatation, via the concept **Stream Providers**.
-In particular, there are unreliable TCP based streams, such as **Simple Message Stream** and Persistent Streams.
-Persistent Streams arefurther extended to target specific queuing technologies via the concept of **Queue Adapters**.
+Orleans provides a number of different stream implementations, via the concept **Stream Providers**.
+In particular, there are unreliable TCP based streams, such as **Simple Message Stream** and **Persistent Streams**.
+Persistent Streams can be extended to target specific queuing technologies via the concept of **Queue Adapters**.
 In addition, Orleans allows to build **Rewindable Streams**, that allow to subsribe and consume events from the past.

 More details on Steam Providers, Queue Adapters and Rewindable Streams can be found at [Stream Providers](Stream-Providers).